The-Brevity-Cloud/term-project-team4-brevitycloud/USER-MANUAL.md

     *   Go to "Model access" (or similar section).
     *   Request access and ensure access is granted for the model used in `backend/summarize.py` (currently `anthropic.claude-3-sonnet-20240229-v1:0`).

-# BrevityCloud Deployment Instructions (Automated Setup)
+# 3. BrevityCloud Deployment Instructions (Automated Setup)

-Welcome to BrevityCloud!
 Follow these steps to automatically deploy your infrastructure and update the Chrome extension.

 ---